Paula Reimer: Biography

 IntCal20.
-The advances provided by these curves have extended radiocarbon calibration to the technique’s limit 55,000 years ago.
+The advances provided by these curves have extended radiocarbon calibration to the technique's limit 55,000 years ago.

 Awards

 Reimer was awarded the Lyell Medal from The Geological Society in 2013.
 She was elected to the Royal Irish Academy in 2014.
 In December 2020, Reimer was voted the 2021 'Archaeologist of the Year' in the annual Current Archaeology awards.
 In 2021 Reimer was the recipient of the Pomerance Award for Scientific Contributions to Archaeology from the Archaeological Institute of America in recognition of her "distinguished record of contributions to the advancement of archaeological science".
 Reimer was the recipient of the James Croll Medal from the Quaternary Research Association in January 2022.

 In July 2022, she was appointed as Honorary Officer of the Order of the British Empire (OBE), for "services to Radiocarbon Dating, Calibration and Chronology".
+In 2024, Paula was awarded the Rip Rapp Archaeological Geology Award of The Geological Society of America for outstanding contributions to the interdisciplinary field of archaeological geology.

 Selected (key) publications

 A full list of Reimer's publications can be found here.